dgchrt/core2d/README.md

 *"Simplicity is the ultimate sophistication." - Leonardo da Vinci*

-Videogame is the powerhouse used by [Magato Entertainment](http://cutt.ly/maragato) titles, among others.
+Videogame is the powerhouse used by [Maragato Entertainment](http://cutt.ly/maragato) titles, among others.

 ## Concept
 Games are made of Scene objects, which contain Sprite objects.
 The engine needs at least one initial Scene object to be initialized.